 We would also like to thank the members of the Ag Committee for their leadership and support of the events over the past year.

 Field Conservation Day for the 7th Grade classes in Hot Springs and Oelrichs.
 This is a day the youth really look forward to with anticipation as they learn about grasses, animals, acreages, etc.

 4-H Recognition Day

-Anyone interested in becoming a member of the Ag Committee is encouraged to contact the chamber office at 605-745-4140.
+Members interested in becoming a member of the Ag Committee are encouraged to contact the chamber office at 605-745-4140.

 The Hot Springs Chamber Ambassadors meet once a month to recognize and welcome new businesses, new business Owners, new Administrators or personnel additions, major changes to the business, and business relocations withing the Hot Springs area.

 Ambassador visits not only promote Chamber support to the changes and growth within our community, and also serve as a means of public awareness through the courtesy of the Hot Springs Star and the Chamber Facebook page.

 Ambassador visits are scheduled for the 2nd Friday of the month from 1:00 to 2:00, establishing a set time for Ambassadors to reserve from their business or personal schedules.
 Any community member is encouraged to join the Ambassador Committee, as well as Chamber members.

 Retail and Business Promotions

 KC Carruthers – Chairperson, Morris Grand Gallery